 Marketing - Self-service requires a marketing plan.
 The "build it and they will come" model doesn't work for self-service mechanisms.
 We have to take overt, intentional actions to get requestors to use it.
 If they have a positive experience (see items 1- 4 above) they will use it...a lot.

 A positive experience with self-service means that the requestor will use it again.
 Not only will they come back, but they will use it a lot; in fact, they will use it more often than they ever requested assistance in the past.
 As a general rule of thumb, if requestors find helpful information 40-50% of the time, they are likely to use self-service again.
 This is the industry average for self-service success (see Service XRG for the research).
-In a mature KCS environment where 90% of what we know is available on self-service within 90 minutes, the success rates reported are in the 80-85% range!
+In a mature KCS environment where 90% of what we know is available on self-service immediately, the success rates reported are in the 80-85% range!

 It doesn't matter how much content we have available to requestors on the web - if it is not in their context, they are not likely to be able to find it.
 This re-enforces the need for capture in the workflow.
 As we discussed in the Capture practice, it is very difficult to re-create the user's perception of the issue if we are not users, and if we know the answer.
 Creating articles in the requestor's context requires that we capture their context or experience when they first express it.
 The second factor for both findability and readability is structure.
 KCS proposes a simple structure for knowledge articles which helps the search engines be more effective and improves the users experience.
 The last key element in findability is rich environment statements.
 The environment statements in the article helps the precision and confidence that we have the correct article for our issue.